 Bring to simmer over medium heat.
 Transfer to preheated 325F oven and cook, covered, about 3 hours or until beef is fork-tender.

 Add remaining 1 tablespoon each vegetable oil and butter to large skillet over medium-high heat.
 Add mushrooms; cook about 5 minutes, stirring occasionally, or until lightly browned.
 Add to beef mixture with orange rind and juice.
 Add salt and pepper if necessary.
+You can chill the stew and skim fat off the top.

 Makes 6 to 8 servings.